 The film follows a small group of people working in a "transition home".
 Run pretty much like a typical school or district house, the place accepts between 30 and 40 recently deceased clients each week.
-Each of these people are assigned to a guardian who will help them to find their favorite, most treasured and most dearest memory.
-This is the one memory that the deceased are allowed to take with them to the after life.
+Each of these people is assigned to a guardian who will help them to find their favorite, most treasured, and dearest memory.
+This is the one memory that the deceased are allowed to take with them to the afterlife.

 After picking a memory everyone teams up to reenact the scenes and put them on film.
-Then at the end of the week all the shorts are played in the local theater and when watching their own short the people are finally transported into the after life.
-It sounds like a pretty fantastical setup, but Koreeda's approach is as down to earth as you can imagine.
+Then at the end of the week, all the shorts are played in the local theater and when watching their own film the people are finally transported into the afterlife.
+It sounds like a pretty fantastical setup, but Koreeda's approach is as down-to-earth as you can imagine.
 There is no CG, nor any fantastical elements beyond the setup.
 The transition home looks like an ordinary school building, run by a group of ordinary people.

 Koreeda has a way with people and once again this pays off big time.
 Apart from using a select group of professional actors he makes good use of amateurs, especially amongst the people recounting their memories.
 Not everything is scripted either, some interviews are actual stories of the people he interviewed.
 The staff of the center houses some familiar names (Susumu Terajima and Kei Tani are the most famous ones I think), but they are mainly there to support the visitors (both on and off screen).

-Secondly some of the amateur actors are absolutely amazing, their stories so pure and passionate that it just rubs off on the film.
+Secondly, some of the amateur actors are absolutely amazing, their stories so pure and passionate that it just rubs off on the film.
 The two grandmas in particular are some of the dearest characters I've ever seen in a movie, but all interviewees have something valuable to add to the film.
-Coming off as natural on screen is never easy, especially for amateur actors, but with the help of Koreeda it's virtually impossible to separate the scripted stories for the actual memories.
+Coming off as natural on screen is never easy, especially for amateur actors, but with the help of Koreeda, it's virtually impossible to separate the scripted stories from the actual memories.

 After Life is a very chill and pleasant film.
-It pushes you to make the same choice as the characters, while giving some poignant examples of the little things and joys that make someone's life worth living.
+It pushes you to make the same choice as the characters while giving some poignant examples of the little things and joys that make someone's life worth living.
 And that's exactly why the film's original title feels more relevant.
-This film really isn't about the after life or about the transition from one life to the other.
-The after life may be a spiritual something, but the film never feels all that religious.
-Instead After Life is about enjoying and appreciating the good things you have.
-Warmly recommended for everyone who doesn't mind the modest pacing and styling.
+This film really isn't about the afterlife or about the transition from one life to the other.
+The afterlife may be a spiritual something, but the film never feels all that religious.
+Instead, After Life is about enjoying and appreciating the good things you have in your life.
+Warmly recommended for anyone who doesn't mind the modest pacing and styling.